-Important: If you have more than one browser on your computer... i.e.: Explorer, Firefox... etc... you will need to follow these steps for each browser.
-Below is a video that walks you through the process of implementing YouTube Parental Controls that were just explained.
+Important: If you have more than one browser on your computer e.g. Explorer, Firefox you will need to follow these steps for each browser.

 You may also want to consider internet security software with full parental controls.

 • Please note St Philips Marsh Nursery School understand that you follow these instructions at your own risk.